Get

 Additional Costs to Anticipate

 This is where it gets pretty fluid.
 There are three sources of allergen that can affect your dog, and they are not mutually exclusive, so you could be in for a combination.
 Let’s go through the various sources and explore their treatment methods.
 Often, the dog’s allergies are caused by a skin irritant they are allergic to.
-This could be fleas, or dermatitis, among a few things.
-The two mentioned are very common.
+This could be fleas, or dermatitis, among a few other things.
+The two mentioned specifically are very common.
 Depending on the severity of the allergic reaction, this can involve treating the dog with a chlorohexidine wash and taking medication to get rid of the skin-borne allergen.

 Allergens can also be present in the dog’s food.
 These dogs will require specialized hypoallergenic diets which are pricier than the average dog food.
 It can take some time to find out exactly what ingredients the dog is allergic to, so specialists will often begin trying a simple, 2-ingredient diet that consists of a protein and a carb, duck and yam for example.
 This way it becomes easier to identify and remove foods the dog is allergic to.